tkhamez/neucore/doc/documentation.md

 ### Deactivation

 If the ESI token of one or more characters on an account is invalid, the account is disabled.
+A character without a token (no ESI scopes requested during login) counts as invalid.

-This means that the API for apps no longer returns groups for that account.
+This means that the API for apps no longer returns groups for that account (if this feature is enabled).
 The deactivation of the account can be delayed, e. g. by 24 hours after a token became invalid.

 As soon as the token is updated by logging in with this character, the account will be reactivated.